danny-avila/LibreChat/README.md

 ## Contributing

 Contributions and suggestions bug reports and fixes are welcome!
-Please read the according documentation before you do!
+Please read the documentation before you do!

 For new features, components, or extensions, please open an issue and discuss before sending a PR.